Doreen Nabwire: Werder Bremen, 2009–2010

 Nabwire joined SV Werder Bremen in the German second division in 2009.
 On 27 September 2009, during her debut during the opening match of the season, she scored a brace to take Bremen to 2–2 draw against Hamburger SV II.
 Her goal made her the first player to score for Werder Bremen in the 2.
 Bundesliga.

 During her one-year period with the Bremen-based club she scored seven goals in eighteen games.

 Zwolle, 2010–2011

 She was voted as the second best player of the team by the fans.
 In the summer of 2010, she transferred to PEC Zwolle in the Netherlands, who joined the Eredivisie Women that year.
 On 30 September 2010, she made her debut in a 3–0 loss to ADO Den Haag.
 The following league match on 4 October 2010, she scored her debut goal in a 3–2 loss to FC Utrecht.
 She only stayed for one season, played 16 matches and scored one goal before returning to her native Kenya.
-Whilst in playing for Zwolle, she studied and earned the professional UEFA C coaching license.
+While in playing for Zwolle, she studied and earned the professional UEFA C coaching license.